 Web crawling will help company to identify customers’ browsing patterns thus comprehending their choices.

-Use of tools like Hadoop will help the company to analyze the pattern of customers and use the insights to personalize the offer to specific regions and customers
+Use of tools like Hadoop will help the company to analyze the pattern of customers and use the insights to personalize the offer to specific regions and customers.

 Company’s historical sales record, online shopping records, and financial records can be used to analyze different demographic or gender to increase their popularity or sales.

 Designers need to focus on the key features and kind of varieties needed for the smartphone.
-They have a fixed set of resources like budget, time etc. Decisions should be supported by data to decide how many models they need to launch and also need to forecast sales.
+They have a fixed set of resources like budget, time etc. Decisions should be backed up by data to decide how many models they need to launch and also need to forecast sales.

 Online polls and survey analysis can be used.